leafsphp/docs/src/cookbook/editable-svg-icons.md

 First, we'll create a folder for all of the icons, and name them in a standardized fashion for easy retrieval:

-- `components/icons/IconBox.vue`
+- `components/icons/IconBox.Leaf`
-- `components/icons/IconCalendar.vue`
+- `components/icons/IconCalendar.Leaf`
-- `components/icons/IconEnvelope.vue`
+- `components/icons/IconEnvelope.Leaf`

-Here's an example repo to get you going, where you can see the entire setup: [https://github.com/sdras/vue-sample-svg-icons/](https://github.com/sdras/vue-sample-svg-icons/)
+Here's an example repo to get you going, where you can see the entire setup: [https://github.com/sdras/Leaf-sample-svg-icons/](https://github.com/sdras/Leaf-sample-svg-icons/)

 ![Documentation site](/images/editable-svg-icons.jpg 'Docs demo')

-We'll create a base icon (`IconBase.vue`) component that uses a slot.
+We'll create a base icon (`IconBase.Leaf`) component that uses a slot.

 ```html
 <template>